Working Papers

 Trademarks and Gains from Variety: The Role of Multinational Enterprises

-Finalist for The Bank of Canada Best Student Paper Award.
+Finalist for the Bank of Canada Best Student Paper Award.

-Industrial Policy in the Global Semiconductor Sector (with Pinelopi Goldberg, Réka Juhász, Nathan Lane, and Jeff Thurk)
+Industrial Policy in the Global Semiconductor Sector (with Pinelopi Goldberg , Réka Juhász , Nathan Lane , and Jeff Thurk )

-Coverage: NBER Digest.
+Coverage: NBER Digest .

 Abstract | Paper | NBER WP